-LODGING:
+LODGING & TRAVEL:

 For those who are traveling from further away, I'd recommend staying in Auburn.
 Worcester has more hotels, but can be very confusing to navigate for those not used to it (kind of like Boston!)
 I have not confirmed that these places are still in business, just grabbing some options off Google.
-Auburn is 15-20 minutes from the hall.